Reignw7/File_cleaner/README.md

 # File_cleaner
-This program cleans a file removing all numerical values, and special charactors
+This program cleans a file removing all numerical values, and special characters